 Like any piece of mechanical equipment, without proper cleaning and adjustments it works harder than it has to.
 For your furnace this means it uses more energy to heat your home than necessary.
 Why?
 Failure to remove dirt and debris from your furnace prevents sufficient airflow and makes the furnace motor work harder to push the air through the filter.
 Leaving a dirty furnace go for too long can cause the furnace motor to overheat and ultimately lead to complete furnace failure.
 In the end the cost of a furnace maintenance services are far less than the alternatives.

 Don’t have a furnace?
-No sweat, our Menomonee Falls HVAC technicians are highly trained to service all types of heating equipment ranging from high efficient gas furnace equipment to boilers and geothermal heating systems.
+No sweat, our Menomonee Falls HVAC technicians are highly trained to service all types of heating equipment ranging from high efficient gas furnace equipment to boilers and mini splits.

 3. Get a Programmable Thermostat